veganworshipper/Broadcom-Stingray-PS225/linux/linux.md

 If you build a newer kernel later you must remember to copy the kernel image to the EFI partition and replace `Image.2`.

 After the kernel messages you should get an ALARM login prompt on the serial console.
 If it boots successfully the bootloader will remember your choice as default for the next boot.
+The SFP28 ports on the PS225 should work without additional fuss thanks to the ``bnxt`` modules and you can use a network manager of your choice to configure them.
+The 100Gbps QSFP28 connector on the PS1100R is untested but should work.